The Battle on the Ivory Road.

 Only the devalayan lancers prevented the line from collapsing entirely.
 The veterans vanished beneath a tide of fur and teeth.
 The second line fell like straw in the wind.
 I hacked at wolves and riders.
 A devalayan impaled a wolf through the mouth.
 As it trashed around to free itself, its rider raised his cleaver and ripped my shield out of my arm.
 I lost the sword in the melee; I grabbed him and threw him down his mount.
 We wrestled in the mud; friends and foes stepped on us, I remember clawing at his eyes, I carry the mark of his teeth on my arms.
 It lasted until my fingers closed on a dagger lying on the ground and I shoved it in his eye.

 I was bloody and beyond reason, may the gods forgive me.
 I would have killed my mother and father had they walked in front of me.
 I hacked and hacked, around me gandharans and devalayans did the same with no more time for cursing or praying.
-All saved their breath for the next strike, then the next, so close to each other lances and even swords were almost useless.

 Images blur in my mind.
 Only sounds remain vivid.
 Sounds of men killing and dying, of split skulls, chopped members, wolves tearing flesh from bones and steppe cannibals laughing through sharp teeth.
-I got to a point where I thought no other sounds had ever existed.

 Until we heard a horn.
 A long mournful blast coming from our rearguard.
 Then we heard a gallop.